Grand Palaces of Rajasthan

 Day 1 Arrive – Delhi

-Upon arrival at Delhi in the evening, you are greeted and escorted to the hotel where you are welcomed in traditional Indian style.
+Upon arrival at Delhi in the evening, you are received by a Vasco representative and escorted to the hotel where you are welcomed in traditional Indian style.
 Overnight stay is at hotel.

 Known for its survival against all odds, Delhi the capital of India has been the epicenter of Indian politics for centuries.
 The delightful ambiance of Delhi leaves a hypnotic spell on the visitors with its old world charm and modern lifestyle that coexist in this city of Djinns.
 Upon arrival you will experience the newly built state of the art Delhi airport and as the journey unfolds, you will be fascinated by the ancient architecture of Mughal Era while traveling through the crowded by lanes of Chandni Chowk where the sights and sounds of the ever growing city and spicy traditional Indian food will caste a magical spell on you.
 Several luxury hotels adorn the skyline of Delhi and are known for their traditional warmth and hospitality the world over.
 The mystic charm of Delhi lies in its architectural marvels and rich traditional background.